 Aubrey Johnson is a New York-based vocalist, composer, and educator who specializes in jazz, Brazilian, and creative contemporary music with and without words.
-She holds a Master of Music degree in jazz performance from the New England Conservatory and will be releasing her debut album under saxophonist Greg Osby’s record label Inner Circle Music in May of 2018.
-She has held faculty positions at Berklee College of Music and the New England Conservatory, and currently teaches at Queens College in New York City, and Montclair State University in New Jersey.
+She holds a Master of Music degree in jazz performance from the New England Conservatory and will be releasing her debut album, of her own compositions and arrangements, in the fall of 2019.
+She currently teaches at Berklee College of Music in the Voice Department, and in the Jazz Masters Program at Queens College in New York City.
+She has also held faculty positions at the New England Conservatory and Montclair State University.

 As an undergraduate student Western Michigan University, Aubrey was a member of Gold Company, the university’s world- renowned vocal jazz ensemble, and studied classical and jazz voice.
 As a college student, Aubrey won two DownBeat Collegiate Student Music Awards for “Best Jazz Vocalist” and “Jazz Vocalist, Outstanding Performance.”
 She recorded and performed the original compositions of pianist Ron DiSalvio, featuring legendary drummer Jimmy Cobb.
 Her work with Cobb/DiSalvio can be heard on their 2007 Origin Records release “Essence of Green”, and “Songs For Jazz Legends” (BluJazz, 2015).